Authentication

 Nuxt Kirby supports the use of a bearer token for authentication when coupled with the Kirby Headless plugin.
 It supports KQL with token authentication out of the box, unlike the default Kirby API which requires basic authentication for API endpoints.

-Enable token-based authentication in your Nuxt project's nuxt.config.ts
+Enable token-based authentication in your Nuxt project's nuxt.config.ts file:

 // `nuxt.config.ts`